inkarkat/git-extensions/README.md

     [include]
             path = PATH/TO/git-extensions/gitconfig

+To use system-local configuration (like `.gitconfig`, but in a separate file, so you can still share or synchronize the former), add this as well:

+    [include]
+            path = .local/.gitconfig

+This is used by the `git customtool` command.

 It is recommended to also use the (Bash, but should also work in Korn shell and Dash) shell functions (e.g. in your `.bashrc`) found at [shell/wrappers.sh](shell/wrappers.sh) to transparently invoke the extensions in the same way as the built-in Git commands, via `git SUBCOMMAND`.
 It also supports the [hub](https://github.com/github/hub) extension.

 The [shell/aliases.sh](shell/aliases.sh) script (also meant to be sourced in `.bashrc`) defines additional (Bash-only) aliases for stuff that cannot be done by an extension script (like automatically changing your current directory).